Skip to content Skip to main content

 • Book flights and ground transport

-Step 8: Arrive & Hike!
+Step 8: Arrive and Walk!
 (Day 1)

 • Arrive in Ireland

-• Get to trailhead
+• Make your way to the trailhead

-• Check in to first accommodation
+• Check in to your first night's accommodation

 • Start your adventure